-- CO 1: Use the knowledge of the theory of probability and random variables.
-[K2] - CO 2: Apply discrete and continuous probability distributions to solve various engineering problems.
-[K3] - CO 3: Identify the estimation errors in sampling distributions.
-[K2] - CO 4: Apply the proper test statistics to test the hypothetical data by Tests of Hypothesis.
-[K3] - CO 5: Apply Statistical Quality controlling methods to given data.
-[K3]
+- CO 1: Make use of the knowledge of theory of probability and random variables. - CO 2: Apply discrete and continuous probability distributions to solve various engineering problems. - CO 3: Identify the estimation errors in sampling distributions. - CO 4: Apply the proper test statistics to test the hypothetical data by Tests of Hypothesis. - CO 5: Apply Statistical Quality controlling methods to given data.